SERVICES

 Why only into English?

 Like all professional translators, I only translate into my native language.
 This is to ensure that the finished product is an accurate reflection of the original and reads well as a text in its own right.
-If you’re looking for an English > Spanish translator, I can point you in the right direction.
+If you’re looking for an English to Spanish translator, I can point you in the right direction.

 What about CAT tools?